 What is a typical days’ healthy food at St. Joseph’s?

-We have breakfast club every day for all non residential students where they are able to choose anything healthy from;
+St. Joseph’s have breakfast club every day for all non-residential students where they are able to choose anything healthy from;

 Cereal (non-sugar coated)

-We have four sittings in the dining room where the students come in their key stages so it is not too crowded or noisy.
-We offer Meat, Fish and Vegetarian options each day as well as potato and fresh vegetables, also a gluten free version, a salad bar and freshly baked bread.
-We also offer alternatives for individual needs, for which we keep records that can be referred to should the need arise.
+There are four sittings in the dining room so as to reduce crowding and noise.
+We offer meat, fish and vegetarian options each day as well as potato and fresh vegetables, also a gluten free version.
+We offer alternatives for individual needs, for which we keep records that can be referred to should the need arise.
 A hot pudding is served on alternate days and fresh fruit salad and yoghurt daily.
-We use organic milk daily, local suppliers for our meat and produce and any vegetables that come from our garden.
-Menus are sent home in the newsletter.
-30% of our meat , vegetables and fruit are organic.
-We use msc fish which is sustainable meaning not over fished.
+We use local suppliers for our meat and produce and any vegetables that come from our garden.
+Menus are sent home weekly.
+We use MSC fish which is sustainable meaning it is not over fished.

-The residential students are in ‘family groups’ where they are encouraged to help to prepare healthy balanced meals where individual needs are met.
+The residential students are in ‘family groups’ where young people are encouraged to help to prepare healthy balanced meals where individual needs are met.

-The older students go with the carers to do the food shopping in a variety of shops.
-This helps to teach them how to shop for food, choosing healthy options and handle money as well as helping out by doing ‘household chores’.
+Young people are able to go with care staff to do the food shopping in a variety of shops.
+This helps to teach the young people how to shop for food, choose healthy options and handle money as well as to help out by doing ‘household chores’.
 Houses also complete on line shopping to ensure they can experience different ways of shopping.

 Young people can also access the allotments so they can pick their own fruit and vegetables and prepare the freshest of ingredients they have grown.